Patras Golden Visa 2026: Investment & Residency Guide

 Cons & Considerations

-What are the specific investment thresholds for Patras in 2026?
+What Golden Visa investment threshold applies to Patras in 2026?

-What are the penalties for using a Golden Visa property for short-term rentals in Patras?
+What are the penalties for short-term rentals using a Golden Visa property in Patras?